getdokan/dokan/readme.txt

 👏 “Best investment we made last year.”

-👏 [“Excellent product.
+👏 “[Excellent product.
 Ease of use.
-Saved hundreds of work hours with lots of additional benefits.”] (https://www.capterra.com/p/168004/Dokan-Multivendor-Marketplace/reviews/543139/)
+Saved hundreds of work hours with lots of additional benefits] (https://www.capterra.com/p/168004/Dokan-Multivendor-Marketplace/reviews/543139/)”

 = SUCCESS STORIES WE ARE PROUD TO BE A PART OF =